skendaj/compass_extension/CONFLUENCE_SETUP.md

 2. Try using uppercase for the space key (e.g., "TEAM" instead of "team")
 3. Verify you have access to the space
 4. Make sure the space isn't archived
-5. Confirm the space allows blog posts
+5. Confirm the space allows pages/blog posts
 6. Check if the space is a personal space (starts with ~) - these may require special handling
+7. If using Blog Posts, ensure your space has blog functionality enabled

 ---